Measures of complexity and entanglement in fermionic many-body systems: Introduction

+The Slater determinants form complete set of $N$-particle many-body states.
+The number of Slater determinants in an expansion of a many-fermion wave function has a very strong dependence on the size of the single-particle (HF) basis set.
+In CI or shell-model calculations~\cite{Johnson:2018}, which are used to construct the ground-state and a few excited states only, the dimension of the Hamiltonian matrix to be diagonalized, before any symmetry restrictions are imposed, is

+where $N_{sp}$ is the size of the adopted single-particle Hilbert space.
+Notice that $N_{sp}$ is the only adjustable parameter in Eq.~\eqref{eq:orb} for a given particle number $N$.
+Similar arguments apply also for other many-body techniques such as coupled cluster approaches, the generator coordinate method, and certain implementations of the Quantum Monte Carlo method.
+Does this number accurately describe the complexity of a CI many-body wave function?
+In the case of time-dependent processes it is well known that the dynamics are governed in general by statistical factors, namely by the number of accessible states available for the system to evolve into for ergodic systems.
+As a result, underestimating the number of basis states could lead to inaccurate results, while overestimating this number can lead to unnecessary calculations.
+However, equilibration times might be significantly longer than specific characteristic times, in which case statistical arguments are not applicable.

+The main questions we address in this work are: i) Does a useful measure or measures of the complexity of a many-body wave function exist? ii) Does a minimal set of $N_{sp}$ single-particle states exist and what are its properties?
+This question received an answer many years ago~\cite{Lowdin:1956a,Lowdin:1956,Coleman:1963,Coleman:1963a,Davidson:1972} iii) How can one construct such a basis set easily? iv) Does a measure or measures of complexity of a many-body wave function shed any new light on non-equilibrium processes, where (local) thermalization has not had enough time to occur?

-Almost 80 years ago Levinger~\cite{Levinger:1951} invoked the quasi-deuteron model and the short range-character of the proton-neutron correlations in order to describe the nuclear photo-effect.
+More than 70 years ago \textcite{Levinger:1951} invoked the quasi-deuteron model and the short range-character of the proton-neutron correlations in order to describe the nuclear photo-effect.
 Using realistic nucleon interactions various authors observed that very high momentum single-particle states are occupied with significant probability~\cite{Benhar:1993,Pandharipande:1997}.
-As in the case of Levinger's quasi deuteron model, the presence of the short-range correlations (SRCs), reflected in the significant single-particle probabilities of high-momentum states, were crucial in order to describe the results of the $(e,e'p)$ experiments~\cite{Quint:1986,Quint:1987}, which showed that deep single-particle levels were occupied with an unexpectedly low probability~\cite{Pandharipande:1997,Aumann:2021} $n_{sp} \approx 0.6$.
-Brueckner's framework was a parallel approach favored for decades~\cite{Day:1967,Negele:1982} to include the role of SRCs into the mean field treatment nuclei.
+As in the case of Levinger's quasi deuteron model, the presence of the SRCs, reflected in the significant single-particle probabilities of high-momentum states, were crucial in order to describe the results of the $(e,e'p)$ experiments~\cite{Quint:1986,Quint:1987}, which showed that deep single-particle levels were occupied with an unexpectedly low probability~\cite{Pandharipande:1997,Aumann:2021} $n_{sp} \approx 0.6$.
+Brueckner's framework was a parallel approach favored for decades~\cite{Day:1967,Negele:1982} used to include, although not explicitly, the role of SRCs into the mean field treatment nuclei.